Amid record homelessness, a Texas think tank tries to upend how states tackle it

 "There are situations where we just can't accept the status quo.
 It is too dangerous for everyone involved," he says.

-A documentary Cicero produced with the conservative content creator PragerU blames Housing First for streets littered with needles and other drug paraphernalia.
-Kurtz says with the opioid crisis, people are dying every day from drug overdose.
-Cicero's model bill calls for shifting money away from housing, and toward substance abuse and mental health treatment.
+null with the conservative content creator null blames Housing First for streets littered with needles and other drug paraphernalia.
+Kurtz says with null, people are dying every day from drug overdose. null calls for shifting money away from housing, and toward substance abuse and mental health treatment.

 "It is a different homelessness crisis than it was five years ago or ten years ago," Kurtz says.